 In case you do not have a vacuum sealer then you can use mylar bags for the powdered milk, although you will still need to add a desiccant and an oxygen absorber to the mylar bags.
 Although if you are on a budget you will find that a vacuum sealer is a lot cheaper than buying a couple of mylar bags, although it is still good to know that mylar bags can be used to store powdered milk.

-As you can see there are a couple of steps which you should definitely take if you want to store powdered milk for the long term.
+As you can see there are a couple of steps that you should definitely take if you want to store powdered milk for the long term.
 Even after the expiration date, the powdered milk should be still safe to consume, for the most part, although the more time has passed after the “best by” date the worse it will taste.